omnilaboratory/obd/README.md

 # Background

 Blockchain industry requires a much more flexible, extensible and cheaper smart assets circulation solution to solve the main chain scalability problem.
-Lightning network is a solid technology to this problem, but currently only BTC(and some of its forks) is supported.
-Lack of the support of smart assets limits the creativity of upper layer applications.
+Lightning network is a solid technology to this problem.

-We propose [OmniBOLT](https://github.com/omnilaboratory/OmniBOLT-spec), the smart asset lightning network, to widen the perspective of the original BTC-only lightning theory and technology.
+We propose [OmniBOLT](https://github.com/omnilaboratory/OmniBOLT-spec) to enable lightning network to be smart asset aware.
 OBD is the golang implementation.
 Interested readers please go to the [spec repository](https://github.com/omnilaboratory/OmniBOLT-spec) for further understanding of advantages and how it works.

 # Dependency